firesurfer/rclcs_testing_ws/README.md

 * BasicNodeExample - demonstrates how to initialize the rcl and how to create/spin a node
 * PublisherExample - create a publisher an publish the dummy message
 * SubscriptionExample - subscribe on a TestTopic an recieve the Dummy message

+By changing the line `"-main:test_cs.MainClass"` in the CMakeLists.txt you can also build the other examples.